The International Refugee Assistance Project (IRAP) provides free legal help to some refugees and displaced people.

 After you file the Form I-131, USCIS will send you a letter that tells you where to go for USCIS to take your fingerprints.
 USCIS calls this taking your biometrics.
 Biometrics are identifying physical traits.

-If you apply in the United States and leave before you complete your biometrics, your application will be denied.
-However, you can request in your application that USCIS send your RTD abroad for you to pick up at an official U.S. office outside the U.S.
+If you apply in the United States and leave before you complete your biometrics, your application will likely be denied.
+If you complete your biometrics while in the United States, but plan to leave the United States before your application is approved, you can request in your application that USCIS send your RTD abroad for you to pick up at an official U.S. office outside the U.S.

 The RTD is valid for a year from the date it was issued.